-Most accidents occur in the home, and most can be prevented.
+Most accidents occur in the home, and you can prevent most of them.
 Knowing the danger areas and fixing common hazards can make everyone in the family safer.

 - KITCHEN: Mop up spills promptly.
-Use extra caution when handling knives and other sharp objects, and only for uses they are intended.
+Use extra caution when handling knives and other sharp objects.
+Use those items only for their use.
 Never leave pots unattended, and do not lean over hot pots or pans.

 - STAIRS: Make sure all stairways are well-lit and clutter-free – and never run up or down the stairs.